 Typically, these costs add up to around 2% to 5% of the home’s value.
 Having these costs prepared in advance will ensure that you won’t meet any unexpected financial trouble.
 You can use a closing cost calculator for a better idea but always aim to save on the higher side, just in case.

-8. Consult With Your Agent
+8. Consult With Your Specialist

-Your real estate agent is your primary resource for your decision to purchase or sell your home.
+Your real estate agent or specialist is your primary resource for your decision to purchase or sell your home.
 After finishing this checklist, consult with them before closing and ensure that you are getting a good deal.
 Feel free to ask questions or voice your concerns about the sale/purchase and ask for their professional opinion.

 However, not all of us want to go through an agent and spend thousands of extra dollars.
 If you want to sell your home fast and get a cash offer with a fair appraisal, learn how to close fast!